Skip to main content Skip to navigation

 "When one comes to think of it there are Hordes of Us but less loudly sung."
 (Shelagh Rixon, personal communication, March 2017)

-This page has been constructed as a first step towards counteracting the preponderance of male figures in the Warwick ELT Archive 'Hall of Fame'.
-See note at the end for the background to development of this page (and this associated blog post).
+This page has been constructed (starting in 2021) as a first step towards counteracting the preponderance of male figures in the Warwick ELT Archive 'Biographies' pages, which admittedly offer a kind of "received" or "canonical" selection of methodologists, based on largely UK-focused research.
+See note at the foot of the present page for more background to its development (see also this associated blog post).

 Phenomena / names of interest